leonardoadame/cba-website/pages/join-us.md

 edit: join-us.md
 ---

-We are looking for a Frontend developer to help us with the CBA development.
+We are searching for a Frontend engineer to help us with the CBA development.
 Here is whom we are looking for:

 - Experienced JavaScript developer with good HTML and CSS skills.